diegobarros0701/noge/README.md

 Options:

-create <name>              create a new project with the given name scaffold <name>            create a controller, model and route at the same time controller <names...>      create a controller model <names...>           create a model service <names...>         create a service route <name>               create a route
+create <name>              create a new project with the given name scaffold <names...>            create a controller, model and route at the same time controller <names...>      create a controller model <names...>           create a model service <names...>         create a service route <names...>               create a route
 ```

 ## Commands options